apache/tvm/apps/hexagon_launcher/README.md

 Here, `instrument_lwp` is used to enable the tir pass which instruments the code with the builtin calls.

 During codegen, profiling builtin calls can be replaced with a target specific handler to record runtime information into a buffer.
-This buffer is written into a JSON file which is proccessed to construct function and loop level profiling information.
+This buffer is written into a JSON file which is processed to construct function and loop level profiling information.

 To generate LWP JSON file, add `--gen_lwp_json` flag to launcher_android: